Haystack Science’s team consists of thought leaders who routinely make contributions to high-profile, peer-reviewed journals. Below are some examples.

 Insulin — the new battleground for drug pricing.
 Marshall, A. Nature Biotechnology 40: 1 (2022).

 Outrage over the cost of insulin is driving drug-pricing reform.
-In this Editorial, I argue that industry must do more to support patients dealing with spiraling out-of-pocket costs for biotech medicines.
+Industry must do more to support patients dealing with spiraling out-of-pocket costs for biotech medicines.

 What you need to know when working with big pharma.
 López, J. C. Nature Biotechnology 38: 785–787 (2020)

 Ask any pharma executive whether their company is interested in academic collaborations and the answer is a resounding “yes.”
 So why do so few academic institutions have success stories to share?
-In this Commentary, I try to answer this nagging question and provide some insights on how to increase the probability of a productive collaboration.
+Here we try to answer this nagging question and provide some insights on how to increase the probability of a productive collaboration.

 The next biotech superpower.
 Marshall, A. Nature Biotechnology 37: 1243 (2019).

 China is set to challenge the pre-eminence of the US drug market.
-In this Editorial, I pose that, if it can address gaps in its R&D ecosystem and clinical infrastructure, it may even become a home for biotech innovators.
+If it can address gaps in its R&D ecosystem and clinical infrastructure, it may even become a home for biotech innovators.

 Harnessing venture philanthropy to accelerate medical progress.
 López, J. C. & Suojanen, C. Nature Reviews Drug Discovery 18: 809–810 (2019)

 Lack of financial and human capital continues to hinder the development of successful biotechnology hubs in most regions of the world.
-In this Editorial, we argue that venture philanthropy, a type of investment that aims to obtain social (as opposed to financial) returns, could be an important part of the solution.
+Venture philanthropy, a type of investment that aims to obtain social (as opposed to financial) returns, could be an important part of the solution.

 Banking on health.
 Marshall, A. Nature Biotechnology 37: 197 (2019).

 Biomedical research and healthcare has traditionally centered on disease rather than health.
-Here, I comment on several projects that are collecting data from healthy people with the goal of changing that tradition.
+Several projects are now collecting data from healthy people with the goal of changing that tradition.

 The blind babymaker.
 Marshall, A. Nature Biotechnology 37: 1 (2019).